 Greater Southwest Connecticut

-As shown in , Greater SWCT is expected to require as much as 350 MW of operating reserves in the area during the study period.
+As shown in Table 4-12, Greater SWCT is expected to require as much as 350 MW of operating reserves in the area during the study period.
 Consistent with ISO’s operating experience of recent years, the interface into Greater Southwest Connecticut is expected to be heavily loaded because of economical transfers into the area.
 As a result of the heavy loading of the interface capability, more reserves must be carried locally within Greater SWCT.
 The CPV Towantic generation, when in service, is expected to reduce the local reserve need starting in 2019.

 Greater Connecticut